greenelab/deep-review/manuscript.md

 While deep learning has not yet achieved the same level of success in this area as seen in others, the recent surge of interest and work suggest that this may be quickly changing.
 For example, Mohan et al. described a deep learning approach to modeling the relevance of a document's text to a query, which they applied to the entire biomedical literature [@zPnsAqyX].

-In the clinical domain, Jagannatha and Yu employed a bidirectional LSTM structure to extract adverse drug events from electronic health records [@102FYgQFg].
-Choi et al. developed Doctor AI, a RNN-based model that can learn efficient patient representation from a large amount of longitudinal patient records and predict diagnosis and EHR medication codes [@11tMRPqto].
-Minarro-Giménez et al. applied the word2vec [@1GhHIDxuW] deep learning toolkit to medical corpora and evaluated the efficiency of word2vec in identifying properties of pharmaceuticals based on mid-sized, unstructured medical text corpora without any additional background knowledge [@sePDg4mZ].
-Lin et al. investigated using CNN to extract temporal relations [@8YmxYueq].
-Karimi et al. investigated the applicability of deep learning at autocoding radiology reports using ICD [@4QDXEv4C; @zVoUcFPZ].

 To summarize, deep learning has shown promising results in many biomedical text mining tasks and applications.
 But to realize its full potential in this domain, either large size of labeled data or technical advancements in current methods coping with limited labeled data are required.